papadogiorgis/compilers_project/README.md

 * **Andreas Kantilierakis** [GitHub Profile](https://github.com/AndreasKantilierakis)
 * **Georgios Papadakis** [GitHub Profile](https://github.com/papadogiorgis)

-## Execution Environment
-This project was compiled, tested, and verified on the computer named `mango` located in the CSD labs.

 ## Make Targets
 * `make all`: Compiles all files and creates executables **alpha_compiler** and **alpha_vm**.
 * `make alpha_compiler`: Compiles only the Alpha Language Compiler.